Accessibility statement

 How accessible our documents are

-Although some of our documents will pass accessibility checks at WCAG 2.1 - we know that in reality these may not be humanly accessible - for example it might be a plan map of a new parking zone - or a technical diagram.
-We aim to include a contact number or alternative in these instances.
+Although most of our documents pass automated accessibility checks - we know that in reality these may not be 'humanly accessible' - for example it might be a plan map of a new parking zone - or a technical diagram with alt text, but the complexity of the diagram may not be fully explained.
+We also know large PDFs, do not work well on small screens.
+We aim to include a contact number or alternative information these instances.

-But if you need to access information in a PDF that has been uploaded, you can contact us and ask for an alternative format.
+If you need to access information in a PDF that has been uploaded, and it does not meet your needs, you can contact us and ask for an alternative format.

 Reporting accessibility problems with one of our documents

 We’re always looking to improve the accessibility of our documents.
-If you find any problems not listed on this page or you think we’re not meeting accessibility requirements contact us.
+If you find any problems not listed on this page or you think we’re not meeting accessibility requirements please contact the web team.

 Enforcement procedure